sliverc/rbtree/README.rst

 Bound: cx##_find

 Find a node using another node as key.
-The node will be set to NULL if the key was not found.
+The node will be set to nil if the key was not found.

 The bound function will return 0 on success.